redhood-97/T-Reqs/README.md

 <p>This tool can prove to be really time-saving when you are working on a Docker application.
 You just need to have the app source coude file and the basic project directory will be created containing the required files.
 It is suggested that a preview is made before finalizing anything.
 Since, this is a beta version, some entries inside the Dockerfile may be incomplete for much more complicated projects and may require a little bit of manual adjustments.
 Work is being done to make the whole process a lot more efficient. </p>
 <br>
 <br>
-<p><b><font size="100px"> The Directory Structure </font> </b></p>
+<p><b><font size="100px"> The Directory Structure </font> </b></p><br>

 <p><img src="images/dirstructimg.PNG" width="400" align="left"> As shown in the image, a new project folder will be created which will contain the mentioned files<br>

 The user will be asked to enter a main project directory name.
 This will contain the Dockerfile and the src folder.
-The src folder will keep a copy of the original source code file and the automatically generated requirements file. <br></p>
+The src folder will keep a copy of the original source code file and the automatically generated requirements file.<br></p>

+Also, it's to be noted that it acts a miniature <i> version control </i> system on it's own.
+If any changes are made to the original source code, then executing the tool will refresh everything in the project directory, deleting all the older versions.<br>